Brand Positioning for Contract Manufacturing

 What is manufacturer brand positioning?

-Manufacturer brand positioning is the strategic process of creating a unique brand identity that resonates deeply and deliberately with your target market.
-Put simply, it’s how you want your ideal, customers to think about you and the services you offer.
+Manufacturing brand positioning is the strategic process of creating a unique brand identity that resonates deeply and deliberately with your target market.
+Put simply, it’s how you want your ideal customers to think about you and the services you offer.

-Manufacturers are often behind the curve when it comes to thinking about branding and marketing.
-If you’re an OEM supplying electronic components to industrial buyers, or a Contract Manufacturer selling seemingly unglamorous assembly services, you may struggle to see how a ‘fluffy’ branding exercise will be relevant to you and your future success.
+Manufacturers are often behind the curve when it comes to branding and marketing.
+If you’re an OEM supplying electronic components to industrial buyers or a Contract Manufacturer (CM) selling seemingly unglamorous assembly services, you may struggle to see how a ‘fluffy’ branding exercise will be relevant to you and your future success.

-This guide hopes to challenge you about the importance of differentiating your brand in the places where you traditionally operate unseen.
+This guide highlights the importance of differentiating your brand in the places where you traditionally operate unseen.

-We hope to show you the true value of 'getting inside' your customer's heads, even in the dusty depths of the B2B industrial buying cycle:
+It shows you the true value of 'getting inside' your customers' heads, even in the dusty depths of the B2B industrial buying cycle.

 Whether you like it or not, customers and prospects believe things about your company.
 They have an image in their mind about who you are and what you do (or don’t do).